qq150078158-lab/synapar-0.1.0-mini-alpha-frontend/synapar_api_inference.md

-# **Synapar Public API Documentation (v0.1.0-mini-alpha)**
+# **Synapar Public API Documentation**

-This document describes how to call the Synapar (v0.1.0-mini-alpha) model's public inference API.
+This document describes how to call the Synapar model's public inference API.

 **Note:** The API is for testing and research purposes only and does not constitute any investment advice or suggestion.
 We assume no responsibility for any investment or trading behavior based on AI-generated content.
 Public and free API calls may fail to be accessed due to technical failures, upgrades, or other reasons, or access may be closed after a notification is issued.
 If the same IP address accesses the API too frequently, access may be restricted.